ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 - Add `www/js/directives.js` to use directive templates for agenda events
 - Update `www/js/controllers.js` to use the AngularJS services we defined in `www/js/services.js`

-In this step we are using all the power of AngularJS **_controllers_**, **_directives_**, **_services_** and **_filters_** to give real value to our app.
+In this step, we are using all the power of AngularJS **_controllers_**, **_directives_**, **_services_**, and **_filters_** to give real value to our app.

 We are going to use [underscore.js](http://underscorejs.org/) to ease our work; we just need to add the dependency using **_bower:_**
 - `bower install underscore --save`

 Now we have an app that gets data from a data source and displays it dynamically to the users.
-In this case we are using two JSON files as data sources, but you could easily use any other backend.
+In this case, we are using two JSON files as data sources, but you could easily use any other backend.
 The way many apps communicate with backend is through an **_API_**.

-Having that in mind, in my opinion you have three alternatives here:
+Having that in mind, in my opinion, you have three alternatives here:

-1. You can use all mighty **Wordpress** as your backend
+1. You can use almighty **WordPress** as your backend
-	- Wordpress is very flexible and you can use it in many ways, as a blog, a cms, or ecommerce (using woocommerce for example), etc. Also there are tons of plugins that will help you add different functionalities.
+	- WordPress is very flexible and you can use it in many ways, as a blog, a cms, or ecommerce (using woocommerce, for example), etc. Also, there are tons of plugins that will help you add different functionalities.
-	- You can easily access your Wordpress content through it’s JSON API.
+	- You can easily access your WordPress content through its JSON API.
-	- This is a fast and general solution, so depending on what your are planning to build you may need something more powerful and custom.
+	- This is a fast and general solution, so depending on what you are planning to build, you may need something more powerful and custom.
 2. Use **Parse** or **Firebase** (both “backend as a service”)
 	- [Firebase](https://www.firebase.com/) is a great service that will help you build your app’s backend with ease.
 (Owned by Google)
 	- [Parse](https://www.parse.com/) is also another option that offers some of the same features as Firebase.
 (Owned by Facebook)
-	- Again depending on what you are planning to build you may need something more powerful.
+	- Again, depending on what you are planning to build, you may need something more powerful.
 3. If you are one of those who like to have strict control over the backend implementation, I suggest you to try **Strongloop**.
 	- [Strongloop](https://strongloop.com/) is a perfect solution if you need full control and custom functionalities on your backend.
-Basically is a platform that enables you to easily (I would say VERY easily) build custom API’s for your backend needs.
-(This is the solution I use for my clients production apps).
+Basically, it is a platform that enables you to easily (I would say VERY easily) build custom API’s for your backend needs.
+(This is the solution I use for my clients' production apps).

-The final point of this step is this **_commit_** ([`14dd74a`](https://github.com/startapplabs/jsconfuy/commit/14dd74ae27b03eaedc518e53663472938d6f6861)), run `git checkout 14dd74a` and you will see the implementation of the instructions above.
+The final point of this step is this **_commit_** ([`14dd74a`](https://github.com/startapplabs/jsconfuy/commit/14dd74ae27b03eaedc518e53663472938d6f6861)).
+Run `git checkout 14dd74a` and you will see the implementation of the instructions above.

 Serve the app with `ionic serve` and look at the **_Ionic dev server_** running on `http://localhost:8100`.
-There you will see our JSConfUY app with real data for the event.
+There, you will see our JSConfUY app with real data for the event.

 <img src="https://dl.dropboxusercontent.com/u/30873364/ionWorkshop/iOS%20Simulator%20Screen%20Shot%2021.4.2015%201.25.59.png" style="width:45%; margin-right:8%; border:1px solid #ccc;">
 <img src="https://dl.dropboxusercontent.com/u/30873364/ionWorkshop/iOS%20Simulator%20Screen%20Shot%2021.4.2015%201.26.07.png" style="width:45%; border:1px solid #ccc;">